Main features of our weld calculator software

-The following picture shows the stress components with respect to the local weld orientation.
-The components are the stress parallel to the weld, perpendicular to the weld and the shear stress.
-Standard assessment codes, such as FKM, EC3, DVS, define different fatigue strength parameters for each of these stress components.
+The following picture shows the stress components related to the local weld orientation.
+The components are the stress longitudinal to the weld σ∥, perpendicular to the weld σ⊥ and the shear stress τ.
+Standard assessment codes, such as FKM, EC3, DVS define different fatigue strength parameters for each of these stress components.

-- Computation of stresses in weld throats also taking into account additional bending in one-sided welds (see One Sided Welds).
-This is possible, since LIMIT calculates the section forces and moments along the welds and uses this information to calculate the stresses for different weld designs.
-The extraction of section forces and moments is simple in case of shell models, making this kind of modelling strategy very efficient for large thin walled structures such as railway cars or other lightweight structures.
+- Computation of stresses in weld throats, the additional bending in one-sided welds is also taken into account (see One Sided Welds).
+This is possible because LIMIT® calculates the section forces and moments along the welds and uses this information to calculate the stresses for different weld types.
+The extraction of section forces and moments is simple in case of shell models, which makes this kind of modeling strategy very efficient for large thin-walled structures such as railway cars or other lightweight structures.

-- Multiple assessment points in order to cover all possible crack initiation spots of a welding in one run (see Assessment Points in Welds).
-LIMIT allows to cover all three failure modes, which are failure of the weld toe on either of the attached sheets or the weld root.
+- Multiple assessment points (root, toe) are analyzed in one single run in order to cover all possible crack initiation spots of a weld (see Assessment Points in Welds).
+The LIMIT® fatigue analysis software allows to cover all three failure modes, which are failure of the weld toe on either of the attached sheets or the weld root.